bjoerngam/Capstone-Project/README.md

 use the devel tree.
 I added here three different GPS settings with them you can test three different positions in Cologne.
 The distance is 300 meters.

 For the Espresso tests: You should also use the devel flavour.

+I added also as second google service firebase analytics.

 # About the project
 For this project I used the following libraries and sources.For the position